getzep/zep-js/reference.md

 <dl>
 <dd>

-Returns a memory for a given session.
+Deprecated: Returns a memory for a given session.
+Use thread.get_user_context instead.

 </dd>
 </dl>